Maproom/qmapshack/README.md

-You need a working mercurial, g++, cmake and QT5 (at least 5.4) installation to compile QMapShack on your computer.
+Next to all dependencies you need a working mercurial, g++ and cmake installation to compile QMapShack on your computer.
 Clone and compile the code base by:

         hg clone https://bitbucket.org/maproom/qmapshack QMapShack
         mkdir build_QMapShack